tj710/L1trk-hybrid/L1Trigger/TrackFindingTMTT/README_SimpleCode.txt

 "EffiAndFakeRate" = plots of tracking efficiency.

 Each user of the code will probably want to book their own set of histograms inside "Histos".
-So just consider the version of this class in SVN as a set of examples of how to do things.
+So just consider the version of this class in GIT as a set of examples of how to do things.
 Don't feel obliged to understand what every histogram does.

 17) Class "DeadModuleDB" is used both to emulate dead modules by killing stubs in certain tracker